apache/apisix-website/website/blog/2021-08-14-contributors-the-golden-metric-of-openSource-projects-en.md

 ![Apache APISIX monthly contributors](../static/img/blog_img/2021-08-14-7.webp)

-The above graph is comparision of monthly contributors between different MQ community , which is also widely discussed on Twitter.
+The above graph is comparison of monthly contributors between different MQ community, which is also widely discussed on Twitter.
 With this chart, we can see that Apache Pulsar is catching up to Apache Kafka in terms of contributors of the month.

 ## Conclusion